 A fantastic bar and a great location – it’s no wonder we love this hotel!
 Set in central St Ives, this hotel is within walking distance of popular attractions.
 Rooms are relaxed and clean, and each is well outfitted for a comfortable stay.

-Penzance is also our pick for where to stay if you’re travelling on a budget.
+Penzance is also our pick for finding cheap places to stay in Cornwall if you’re travelling on a budget.
 Not only is this village home to our favourite hostel, but it’s where you can find a good selection of good value and cost-conscious accommodation options.

 Love to shop?
 Well, Penzance is for you.
-This village is the commercial centre for the Land’s End peninsula and has everything from high street stores to independent boutiques.
+This village is the commercial centre for the Land’s End peninsula and has everything from high street stores to independent boutiques and it’s ideally located for visiting St Michael’s Mount.

 Things to See and Do in Penzance